 Schools and Host Institutions

 As in any country, there is a great variety of schools and institutions in Indonesia.
-Some grantees find their schools and university hosts to be professional and academically rigorous, and others do not.
-For example, some grantees in the Fulbright ETA program will frequently be given time off from classes for a number of reasons, while other grantees will not.
-Conditions encountered from site to site vary greatly and grantees should not expect their own situations to be the same as those of other grantees.
+Some grantees find their schools and higher education host institutions professional and academically rigorous, while others do not.
+Conditions encountered from site to site vary greatly, and grantees should not expect their situations to be the same as those of other grantees.

 Gender Relations